niekvanderkooy/ucheck-android/README.md

 http://creativecommons.org/licenses/by-nc-sa/3.0/

-In addition to the terms stated in this license, the author asks you not to publish the compiled application to Google Play or other Android application distribution services, but instead to refer people to this project's [GitHub page](https://github.com/niekvanderkooy/ucheck-android/)
+In addition to the terms stated in this license, the author asks you not to publish the compiled application to Google Play or other Android application distribution services, but instead to refer people to this project's [GitHub page](https://github.com/niekvanderkooy/ucheck-android/) or the application page on [Google Play](https://play.google.com/store/apps/details?id=info.vanderkooy.ucheck)

 Contribution to this project however are encouraged, and new features submitted by pull-request on GitHub are likely to be included in subsequent releases.